---

 name: chainstack

 description: Work with the Chainstack MCP server to manage blockchain nodes and projects.
-Use when deploying nodes, checking platform status, searching Chainstack docs, or interacting with the Chainstack platform API via MCP or curl.
+Use when deploying nodes, checking platform status, searching Chainstack docs, contacting the Chainstack team, or interacting with the Chainstack platform API via MCP or curl.

 metadata: